Pool enclosures can be a great design feature to keep your pool safe and add some neat aesthetic to wherever you place your swimming pool.

 Pool enclosures also increase the longevity of the pool.
 A well-built enclosure can protect the pool area from damage.
 Even a cheaper screened-in build will block dirt, leaves, and trash from blowing into the water.

 During autumn, an enclosure will also save homeowners a lot of time fishing leaves from the water and cleaning out the drains.

 Pool Enclosure Cost

-The cost of a pool enclosure will vary depending on the size of the pool and the area that requires enclosure.
-The total price of the enclosure will also depend on the chosen model and quality of materials.
-Of course, I suggest going with higher quality beams and glass to ensure your enclosure lasts and maybe even outlasts the pool (well, the lining at least!).
+The cost of a pool enclosure will vary depending on the size of the pool and the area around the pool.
+The price is also affected by the quality of materials used and the enclosure’s design.
+Of course, I suggest going with higher quality beams and glass to ensure your enclosure lasts and maybe even outlasts the pool itself.

 While the design and installation of a pool enclosure is a more significant initial investment, many homeowners find that the enclosure saves them money in the long run.
-Besides upping your property value, an enclosure saves money in maintenance costs and water.
+Besides upping your property value, an enclosure saves money in maintenance and water costs.

 Need a Pool Builder?

 We partner with HomeAdvisor to help you find the best swimming pool contractors in your area.
 Compare quotes for free from fully vetted pool builders.

 There are so many benefits to installing a high-quality pool enclosure on your property.
 A pool enclosure helps homeowners meet legal regulations, keeps out bugs and debris, extends their swimming season, and protects their pool from harsh weather.